ericwarren9/ericwarren9.github.io/index.md

 My career interests include sports, finance, and healthcare analytics and I hope to become a future Data Scientist.

-I am hoping to feature many blogs about the data science community and what it means to be a part of it and how to join if you currently are not and want to.
+I am hoping to feature many blogs about the data science community, what it means to be a part of it, and how to join if you currently are not and want to.

 Some hobbies I have include:
   + Sports (I have played almost every sport imaginable).